André Singer (producer): Biography

-His film as director, "Where the Wind Blew" (2017) about the legacy of nuclear bomb testing during the Cold War in Kazakhstan and Nevada won the Raven Award for Best Feature documentary at DocUtah, the Utah International Documentary Film Festival.
+His film as director, "Where the Wind Blew" (2017) about the legacy of nuclear bomb testing during the Cold War in Kazakhstan and Nevada won the Raven Award for Best Feature documentary at the Utah International Documentary Film Festival.
 An earlier film, Night Will Fall (2014), a documentary about the Holocaust that incorporates material made by the British Government in 1945, is described by Stephen Fry as "incredibly dark, deep, disturbing, shocking and brilliant".
-Night Will Fall was awarded two FOCAL Awards, a Peabody Award, and Best Documentary at the Moscow Jewish Film Festival in 2015; it won the Royal Television Society Award for Historical Documentary and the Emmy for Outstanding Historical Film (Long-form) in 2016.
-It was shown to over 70 million people world-wide.
+The film was awarded two FOCAL Awards, a Peabody Award, and Best Documentary at the Moscow Jewish Film Festival in 2015; it won the Royal Television Society Award for Historical Documentary and the Emmy for Outstanding Historical Film (Long-form) in 2016.
+It was shown to over 70 million people worldwide.

 Singer was given the Oscar Pomilio Award for Ethics in Pescara, Italy in 2015.
 He is the author of five books of non-fiction including, with his wife Lynette, Divine Magic : The World of the Supernatural.

 Singer was elected President of the Royal Anthropological Institute in 2014, was awarded their Patrons Medal in 2007. and was given their Lifetime Achievement Award for film in 2021.
-He is Adjunct Professor of the Practice of Anthropology at the University of Southern California. and was Visiting Professor of Film at the University of Westminster from 2014 - 2018.
-He was on the Film and Television Committee of BAFTA, The British Academy of Film and Television Arts, between 2010 and 2013.
+He was Adjunct Professor of the Practice of Anthropology at the University of Southern California and previously Visiting Professor of Film at the University of Westminster from 2014 - 2018.
+He was on the Film and Television Committee of BAFTA between 2010 and 2013.

 Singer was appointed Officer of the Order of the British Empire (OBE) in the 2020 Birthday Honours for services to anthropology and the documentary film industry.